dkettman/cs_lab/docs/UsageGuide.md

 1. Head over to (https://www.virtualbox.org/wiki/Downloads) and download the latest stable version of VirtualBox for Linux.
 Scroll down a little bit and find the corresponding VirtualBox Extensions Pack.
 This is OS-agnostic so there is just one download for all platforms.
 It enables a lot of the hooks Vagrant uses to manipulate the VMs.
    1. Your mileage may vary if you use your distribution's VirtualBox.
 2. Next is Vagrant.
 Go to (https://developer.hashicorp.com/vagrant/downloads) and download the latest stable version for your distribution.
 Install Vagrant using the default settings.
 Do not use your OS provided package for Vagrant.
-   1. Once Vagrant is installed, there is a plugin that needs to be installed.
-After the installation of Vagrant is complete, open a shell and make sure Vagrant is in your path by just running `vagrant`.
-It should spit out some help text.
-If not, check that Vagrant was installed properly and is in your PATH environment variable.
-   2. To install the plugin, simply run `vagrant install plugin vagrant-reload`.
-This will reach out to the Vagrant repositories and find the `vagrant-reload` plugin and download the latest version.
 3. For this part, you *might* need to go out and download a Git client.
 For Git, you can feel free to use your OS provided package.
 You can go for the original at (https://www.git-scm.com).
 I will be providing commands for the standard Git CLI.
 Once you have your Git client downloaded, open a shell and find a directory that Vagrant can work out of.
 When we run our first Git command, it is going to create a directory and Vagrant will also store (some) data here.
 It is mostly metadata about the boxes and their states.
 This directory will be our Working Directory.
    1. First, we will need to 'clone' the repository.
 This can be done with:
    ```git clone https://github.com/dkettman/cs_lab```